-reautions evaluations evaluations evaluations are important as it. contine practice to which clinical teachers must be trained. s within an academic health care institution that shape how clinical teachers use educational ugh faculty development.
+Creates a collaborative practice to which clinical teachers must be trained.
+Identifies factors within an academic health care institution that shape how clinical teachers use educational knowledge through faculty development.

 Positive effects of Teacher Evaluation Negative effects Teacher Evaluation Improves the quality of education.
 4 Demonstrates bias toward faculty members teaching performance.
-4 Improve teaching methods, change, and productivity.
+Improve teaching methods, change, and productivity.
 4 Flawed measures of teaching effectiveness even when unbiased and reliable.
-4 Promotes quality of learning, education, positive relation and communication between learners and faculty.
-4 Faculty may feel uncomfortable because of learners' biases in their evaluations.
-4 on is Linked to the Following Accreditation Standards
+Promotes quality of learning, education, positive relation and communication between learners and faculty.
+Faculty may feel uncomfortable because of learners' biases in their evaluations.
+4

-Program Standards STANDARD 7: Teachers deliver and support all aspects of the residency program effectively.
+Teacher Evaluation n is Linked to the Following Accreditation Standards Program Standards STANDARD 7.
+Teachers deliver and support all aspects of the residency program effectively.
 Element 7.1: Teachers are assessed, recognized, and supported in their development as positive role models for residents in the residency program.
-Requirement 7.1: Tachers are are regularly assessed and supported in their development.
-STANDARD 9: There is continuous improvement of the educational experiences, to improve the realistoncy program and ensure residencies are prepared for independent practice.
+Requirement 7.1.1: Teachers are regularly assessed and supported in their development.
+STANDARD 9: There is continuous improvement of the educational experiences, to improve the residency program and ensure residents are prepared for independent practice.
 Element 9.1: The residency program committee systematically reviews and improves the quality of the residency program.
-Requirement 9.1.1: There is a systematic process to regularly review and improve the residency program.
+Requirement: 9.1.1: There is a systematic process to regularly review and improve the residency program.
 Institutional Standards STANDARD 6: Teachers are valued and supported in the delivery of residency programs.
 Element 6.1: Teachers are fairly assessed and supported in their development and career progression.
 Requirement: 6.1.1: There is a process of systematic teacher assessment and feedback

-PGME Information Sheet College of Medicine Career Counselling
+PGME Information Sheet Career Counselling

-Career Counselling refers to assisting individuals in exploration, making professional choices, managing job changes, lifetime career development, and dealing with various career-related concerns.1 The goal is to make career-related decisions and resolve career-related problems.2
+Career Counselling refers to assisting individuals in exploration, making professional choices, managing job changes, lifetime career development, and dealing with various career-related concerns.
+The goal is to make career-related decisions and resolve career-related problems.

-In Medicine, career selection and planning can be a In IVEOICINE, career selection and planning can be a complicated process.
-It requires learners to analyze information about themselves and information about the workplace they wish to enter.3 Throughout all stages of medical education, career counseling is important so that informed decisions can be made about career paths.
+In Medicine, career selection and planning can be a complicated process.
+It requires learners to analyze information about themselves and information about the workplace they wish to enter.
+Throughout all stages of medical education, career counseling is important so that informed decisions can be made about career paths.

-Assisting individuals has four aspects:4
+Career counselling has four aspects:

-with enhancing self Connecting individuals
+Assisting individuals with enhancing self awareness (values, interests, abilities, personality types)

-awareness (values, to resources to better

-interests, abilities, understand jobs /
+Connecting individuals to resources to better understand jobs / market

-personality types) market

-Assisting individuals to Assisting individuals to

-actively manage their make decisions in
+Assisting individuals to actively manage their careers

-careers choosing a career path
+Assisting individuals to make decisions in choosing a career path

 Difficulties in career planning can arise for a variety of reasons.
-For example, through a lack of preparation, insufficient access to relevant information, access to conflicting information, misinterpretation of information,5 or if an individual's psychological features interfere with decision-making activities.6
+For example, through a lack of preparation, insufficient access to relevant information, access to conflicting information, misinterpretation of information, or if an individual sysphological features interfere with decision-making activities.